flame-engine/ignite-cli/README.md

 To run all tests.
 Always make sure the build is green.

+You will need to install the bash testing framework [bats](https://bats-core.readthedocs.io/en/stable/installation.html).

 In order to run the application locally, run

 ```bash